flanksource/docs/mission-control/docs/guide/config-db/scrapers/_custom.md

 }
 ```

-and the access logs will be saved to
+and the access logs are saved to

 ```json
 [